hxh-robb/robb-log/Diary/Math/README.md

-# Review of Trigonometrics
+# Review of Trigonometry

 TODO

-# Review of Logarithms
+# Review of Logarithm

 TODO